IanKnighton/skipboi/README.md

 ### Using Homebrew (Recommended)

-The easiest way to install skipboi is through Homebrew:
+The easiest way to install skipboi is through Homebrew.
+Starting with version 1.2.0, pre-compiled bottles are available for faster installation:

 ```bash
 brew tap IanKnighton/homebrew-tap